akerberger/Tetris/README.md

 listener-package:

  * Listeners for the buttons New Game and Pause
- * Listener for the Timer that excecutes commands during the game
+ * Listener for the Timer that calls movePieceDown() during the game, making the pieceInPlay fall downwards.

  The panels-package: